RaquelRaquel/Portfolio/Find_and_Delete_Missing_Data.md

 <br>
 <br>
-Below, the header and data rows 1 through 4 are printed for the Android apps.
+Below, the header and data records 1 through 4 are printed for the Android apps.
 The `rows_and_columns` were assigned "True", in order to count the number of columns and rows.